NetApp/beegfs/roles/beegfs_ha_7_1/README.md

     beegfs_ha_enable_fence: true                                # Whether to enable pacemaker STONITH fencing agents.
     beegfs_ha_filter_ip_ranges: []                              # Specified the allowed IP subnets which may be used for outgoing communication by BeeGFS services (example: "192.168.10.0/24").
 Defaults to any.
                                                                 #   This is useful if BeeGFS server/client and server/storage system traffic are using the same interfaces but you want to isolate traffic to different subnets.
+    eseries_common_allow_host_reboot: false                     # Whether to allow a host reboots when attempting to discover BeeGFS storage volumes.

     # Backup defaults
     beegfs_ha_backup: true                                      # Whether to create a pcs backup which can be used to restore to a previous configuration.